samjones00/docs/docs/_documentation/Built-in-profiling.md

 ServiceStack's [HTML5 JSON Report Format](/html5reportformat) also includes the excellent [Mvc Mini Profiler](http://code.google.com/p/mvc-mini-profiler/) - by [@jarrod_dixon](https://twitter.com/jarrod_dixon) and [@samsaffron](https://twitter.com/samsaffron).
 It's the same profiler used to profile and help speed up sites like [Stack Overflow](http://www.stackoverflow.com) and more recently the much faster [NuGet v2.0](http://nuget.org) website.

-As the MVC Mini Profiler is optimized for a .NET 4.0 MVC app, we've made some changes in order to integrate it into ServiceStack:
+As the MVC Mini Profiler was designed for a .NET v4.0 MVC app, we've made some changes in order to integrate it into ServiceStack ASP.NET Framework projects:

   - Switched to using ServiceStack's much faster [Json Serializer](https://github.com/ServiceStack/ServiceStack.Text)
   - Reduced the overall footprint by replacing the use of jQuery and jQuery.tmpl with a much smaller [jquip (jQuery-in-parts)](https://github.com/mythz/jquip) dependency.